silvamleandro/UAV_Platform/README.md

 The next steps for this project are:

-- Finalize the integration with the DJI Tello (real UAV);
 - Fix issue with SSL/TLS certificate present in recent versions of Python;
 - Build the model to detect wireless network attacks.